A very real part of Autism.

 I need sleep.

-Even though she decides to start her days very early, 1am this morning, she does become tired.
+Even though she decides to start her days very early, she doesn’t/won’t admit to feeling tired.

-Her body needs rest as much, if not more than, as mine.
+Her body needs rest as much, if not more than, mine.

 She needs to sleep well and rest, but she just can’t switch off.

 With my girls tiredness comes an increase in her behaviours, an overwhelming feeling of a need to control everything…..absolutely everything.

 Whilst trying to allow for, and understand the Autism, my tiredness creates a fog that I can barely see through, I can’t think.
 I can’t understand.